humanmade/altis-dev-tools/docs/testing-with-phpunit.md

 Altis provides PHPUnit as a zero configuration set up provided the following rules are kept to:

-- Tests must be in a directory called `tests` or `.tests` in your project root
+- Tests must be in a directory called `tests` in your project root
 - Test class file names must match one of the following patterns:
   - `class-test-*.php`
   - `test-*.php`